ANSHURAJ11/LAMMPSatOU/README.md

 then hit Return.
 You will see two lines.
 In the first line, there is a term `ST`, which stands for 'status'.
 If, at the same location of the second line, you see `PD`, the job is pending.
 Recheck the status later.
 If you see `R`, the job is running.

 Once the job starts running, feel free to disconnect from OSCER or turn off your local computer.
-Your job will continuum running on OSCER until it is finished by itself or you cancel it using `scancel JOBID`.
+Your job will continue running on OSCER until it is finished by itself or you cancel it using `scancel JOBID`.

 If you only see one line following `squeue -u username`, the job is finished.
 This, however, can mean one of the two things: